 - Injection of Restylane-L into patients with a history of previous herpetic eruption may be associated with reactivation of the herpes.

 - Restylane-L is a clear, colorless gel without particulates.
-In the event that the content of a syringe shows signs of separation and/or appears cloudy, do not use the syringe and notify Medicis Aesthetics Inc. at 1-866-222-1480.
+In the event that the content of a syringe shows signs of separation and/or appears cloudy, do not use the syringe and notify Galderma Laboratories, L.P. at 1-855-425-8722.
 Glass is subject to breakage under a variety of unavoidable conditions.
 Care should be taken with the handling of the glass syringe and with disposing of broken glass to avoid laceration or other injury.

 - Restylane-L should not be mixed with other products before implantation of the device.